bigchaindb/bigchaindb/docs/server/source/production-deployment-template/add-node-on-kubernetes.rst

 Step 2: Configure the BigchainDB Node
 -------------------------------------

-See the section on how to :ref:`configure your BigchainDB node <How to Configure a BigchainDB Node>`.
+See the section on how to :ref:`how-to-configure-a-bigchaindb-node`.

 Step 3:  Start the NGINX Service